kiritigowda/help/singularity/readme.md

 a different one within a Singularity container.
 As the user, you are in control of the extent to which your container interacts with its host.
 There can be seamless integration, or little to no communication at all.

+Research clusters do not allow Dockers and virtual machines because it introduces huge security issues.

 ### Install Dependencies

 #### Install base deps with `apt-get` or `yum`